 It feels a long time since last week.
 At the end of February I was in discussions to hold a launch of Depicting St David at the Metropolitan Cathedral Church of St David in Cardiff, and although events were beginning to be cancelled or postponed, on Monday 16 March 2020 I gave a short talk after the lunchtime Mass to a small gathering.
 That afternoon, new government advice discouraged all events of this type and events for St Patrick’s Day on the next day were cancelled.
-Within days all church services were suspended until further notice as a result of the pandemic, and now we are deterred from even leaving our homes unnecessarily.
+Within days all church services were suspended until further notice as a result of the pandemic, prior to the requirement for us all to stay at home.

-The reason why I was keen to hold a launch of the book at the cathedral was the presence of a unique set of scenes of the Life of David in the sanctuary.
+The reason why it seemed appropriate to hold a launch of the book at the cathedral – albeit not in such circumstances – was the presence of a unique set of scenes of the Life of David in the sanctuary.
 Two pairs of two-light windows contain eight scenes from the Life of David, more than any other set of scenes depicting David that I have come across in any other churches.

 There is however some uncertainty surrounding the windows.
-The devastation of Llandaff Cathedral, not far from the city centre, in the Second World War and its subsequent restoration in the 1950s is well known, but St David’s, built as a parish church for the centre of Cardiff in 1885–6, was also severely damaged in 1941.
+The devastation of Llandaff Cathedral, not far from the city centre, in the Second World War and its subsequent restoration in the 1950s is well known, but St David’s, built as a parish church for the centre of Cardiff in 1885–6, also suffered, and was gutted by an incendiary bomb in 1941.